deepaksood619/deepaksood619.github.io/docs/computer-science/operating-system/unix-linux-file-system.md

 There are 2 ways to use the command

 1. Absolute mode
 2. Symbolic mode

-## Absolute(Numeric) Mode
+### Absolute(Numeric) Mode

-In this mode, filepermissions are not represented as characters but a three-digit octal number.
+In this mode, file permissions are not represented as characters but a three-digit octal number.

 The table below gives numbers for all for permissions types.

 | Number | Permission Type       | Symbol |